-Russia’s Wagner chief says Putin has ‘cut him off’ – latest
+Russia’s Wagner chief says Putin has ‘cut him off’ in Bakhmut – latest

 It is the first search mass attack in weeks, with the strikes including the use of hypersonic cruise missiles – one of Moscow’s most valuable weapons which travel at such speed they can evade air defences.

-“The occupiers can only terrorise civilians.
-That’s all they can do.
-But it won’t help them,” said Ukraine’s President Volodymyr Zelensky.
-They won’t avoid responsibility for everything they have done.”

-In all Russia was said to have fired 81 missiles, with Ukraine’s military saying that 34 cruise missiles were successfully shot down, as well as the four of the eight Iranian-made Shahed drones that were sent.
+In all Russia was said to have fired 81 missiles, with Ukraine’s military saying that 34 cruise missiles were successfully shot down, as well as four of the eight Iranian-made Shahed drones that were sent.
 Eight guided missiles did not reach their target.
 Ukraine said six hypersonic missiles had been fired, with Russia’s Defence Ministry confirming their use.

-My colleague Chris Stevenson has the full story:
+Chris Stevenson has the full story:

 Russia missile barrage knocks Ukraine nuclear plant off grid for hours